 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Surrey is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Surrey is a city of professionals, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Surrey who work in office and administrative support (13.58%), management occupations (10.84%), and sales jobs (9.33%).

-Surrey is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Surrey is a great place for families with children to consider.
+First of all, many other families with children live here, making Surrey a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Surrey has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Surrey’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 Surrey is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The overall education level of Surrey is somewhat higher than in the average US city of 21.84%: 27.50% of adults 25 and older in the city have at least a bachelor's degree.
+In terms of college education, Surrey is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.50% of adults 25 and older in the city have at least a bachelor's degree.

 The people who call Surrey home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Surrey residents report their race to be White, followed by Native American.
 Important ancestries of people in Surrey include German, Norwegian, Italian, Irish, and French.